CodeGym /Java Blog /Learning Java /The Most Challenging Topics in Learning Java

 Variable Visibility

 Local variables can be a bit of a hustle for complete newbies (though a breeze for seasoned learners).
 In Java, local variables are extra helpful when we need a temporary variable to hold the values inside the block, and we don't need that variable(s) for other methods.
 Sounds tricky?
 You're not alone!
-That's why we have a lesson dedicated to local variables:
+That's why we have the content dedicated to local variables:

 Result of a Method